isomerpages/moe-pasirrissec/_about-us/School Magazines/Retrospect 2025.md

 <a href="https://go.gov.sg/retrospect2025"><img src="/images/About%20Us/PRSS_Retrospect_2025.jpg"></a>

-Please click on the cover to access the online version of the school magazine.
+Click on the cover to access the online version of the school magazine.